-This crossbred dog is usually black or black-and-tan, commonly with white markings.
-It is notable for its intelligence, high energy, pleasant nature, intensity, and power, and is an effective watchdog.
+This hybrid dog is usually black or black-and-tan, commonly with white markings.
+It is notable for its intelligence, high energy, pleasant nature, intensity, and power and is an effective watchdog.

 Reasons Why You Shouldn’t Get a Pitbull Rottweiler German Shepherd mix

-A Pit Rottie GSD is a rare individual because of its dominant personality, protectiveness, size, and strength.
-You must carefully consider the drawbacks to making such a dog part of your home.
+A Pit Rottie GSD is rare because of its dominant personality, protectiveness, size, and strength.
+It would be best to consider the drawbacks of making such a dog part of your home.

 - Requires a lot of exercises

 - Some dogs want to bond with one person in the family